 This is a brief introduction to the various College Officers and staff whom you might encounter during your time at St Catharine's.
-To help you put faces to names, a photo gallery of key staff and the College contact directory is given in the right sidebar.
+To help you put faces to names, you can view a photo gallery of key staff or the College contact directory.

 Members of the College can loosely be divided into ‘senior members’, comprising the academic staff ‘fellows’ of the College and ‘junior members’, including undergraduate and graduate students.
 The fellows are responsible for the government of the College, and some also have specific areas of responsibility within it.